kbaker827/SnapmakerU1-Extended-Firmware/docs/rfid_support.md

 - **Color picker** - Visual color selection with transparency support
 - **Multicolor support** - Add up to 5 colors for rainbow/multicolor filament

-### How to Access

-1. Open Fluidd or Mainsail in your web browser
-2. Navigate to `http://yourprinter.local/rfid/` (replace with your printer's hostname)
-3. The interface will automatically connect to Moonraker and display current tag status

-**Alternative:** Access via Fluidd/Mainsail bookmark or direct URL.

-### Using the Web UI

-**View Tag Status:**
-- Extruder cards show tag presence, UID, material, color, and temperature settings
-- Automatically refreshes when tags are inserted/removed
-- Click "Refresh All Extruders" to manually update

-**Create a New Tag:**
-1. Insert blank NTAG215/216 tag into extruder
-2. Click **"Create"** button on the extruder card
-3. Fill in material type, brand, color, and temperature settings
-4. (Optional) Add additional colors for multicolor filament
-5. Click **"Write Tag"**
-6. Tag data is validated and written via Klipper gcode commands
-7. Status updates automatically

-**Update an Existing Tag:**
-1. Click **"Update"** button on extruder card with NTAG tag
-2. Form auto-populates with current tag data
-3. Modify fields as needed
-4. Click **"Write Tag"** to save changes

-**Erase a Tag:**
-1. Click **"Erase"** button on extruder card
-2. Confirm deletion by checking the box
-3. Click **"Erase Tag"**
-4. Tag data is cleared, leaving empty NDEF structure

 ### Architecture

 The web UI communicates directly with Klipper via the Moonraker websocket API: